evanordona/onlygrillz/README.md

 - friends and followers
 - Explore
 - Scrape and add recipes
-- security
 - update UI
+    - profile
+    - sidebar
+    - footer
+    - For you, following, posts, favorites